robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 ![demo](https://i.imgur.com/g3GA6Ms.png)

 In the mid-to-late 1990s when I was in secondary school in Ireland, I chose to participate in the optional one-year Transition Year (TY) school program.
-TY offers students to combine a regular academic school year with opportunities to participate in independent activites including volunteer engagements.
+TY lets students combine a regular academic school year with opportunities to participate in independent activites, including volunteer engagements.

 I worked one month with the [Rehab Group](https://www.rehab.ie), a charity that provides people with a disability or disadvantage educational services and professional training.
-As I had developed a decent familiarity with personal computers by then, my responsibility was to train individuals basic computer skills.
+As I had developed a decent familiarity with personal computers by then, my responsibility was to train basic computer skills.

 Those individuals' disadvantages included prosthetic limbs, speech impediments, and learning difficulties, among others.
 Many had never used a computer before.
-For those that struggled to type, I introduced voice recognition software (Dragon Dictate) so could speak into a microphone to "write" emails to relatives.
+For those that struggled to type, I introduced voice recognition software (Dragon Dictate), so they could speak into a microphone to "write" emails to relatives.
 I showed them how to use Microsoft Word and find information using a web browser.

 There was one incident however that stuck with me all these years later.
 An elderly gentleman entered the training room and sat down at the computer, visibly nervous.